rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 I studied [interaction design][siat] at SFU, worked at [Mobify][mobify] for over 2 years in an interdisciplinary marketing team, then left to work as a contractor.
-Now I help clients make sure their designs got executed awesomely when they get to the front-end dev stage.
+Now I help clients make sure their designs get executed awesomely when they get to the front-end dev stage.

 ## Community